mdn/content/files/en-us/webassembly/understanding_the_text_format/index.md

 ### WebAssembly Memory

 The above example is a pretty terrible logging function: it only prints a single integer!
 What if we wanted to log a text string?
-To deal with strings and other more complex data types, WebAssembly provides **memory** (although we also have {{anch("Reference types")}} in newer implementation of WebAssembly).
+To deal with strings and other more complex data types, WebAssembly provides **memory** (although we also have [Reference types](#reference_types) in newer implementation of WebAssembly).
 According to WebAssembly, memory is just a large array of bytes that can grow over time.
 WebAssembly contains instructions like `i32.load` and `i32.store` for reading and writing from [linear memory](https://webassembly.org/docs/semantics/#linear-memory).

 From JavaScript's point of view, it's as though memory is all inside one big (resizable) {{jsxref("ArrayBuffer")}}.
 That's literally all that asm.js has to play with (except that it isn't resizable; see the asm.js [Programming model](http://asmjs.org/spec/latest/#programming-model)).